David Garrard (property developer)

-Sir David Eardley Garrard (born 12 January 1939) is a retired British property developer.
+Sir David Eardley Garrard (12 January 1939 – 21 June 2025) was a British property developer.

-Personal and early life
+Background

 David Garrard was born Streatham on 12 January 1939, the son of a Stamford Hill upholsterer.
 He attended Battersea Grammar School in South London.
-Garrard is Jewish.
+Garrard was Jewish.

-Garrard was married for forty-seven years to Maureen, who became a director of The Garrard Family Foundation and The Garrard Academy.
+Garrard was married for 47 years to Maureen, who became a director of The Garrard Family Foundation and The Garrard Academy.
 She died in 2011.
+He died on 21 June 2025, at the age of 86, following a stroke.

 Career

 Garrard left school at 16 and joined an estate agency.
-He co-founded Minerva PLC with Andrew Rosenfeld, a property investment and development company, whose shares are quoted in the London Stock Exchange FTSE 250 Index, and served as its chairman for many years until his retirement in March 2005.
+He co-founded Minerva PLC with Andrew Rosenfeld, a property investment and development company, whose shares are quoted in the London Stock Exchange FTSE 250 Index, and was its chairman for many years until his retirement in March 2005.
 Before co-founding Minerva, Garrard worked as a financial adviser.
 In 2008, he set up a venture capital business with his son in law Alexander Salter, but the two fell out when Salter and Garrard's daughter divorced in 2013, leading to a High Court case.

 Garrard was listed by the Sunday Times Rich List 2005 as the joint 451st richest person in the UK, with a fortune in excess of £100 million, falling to 575th with £95 million in 2009.

 In 2014 Garrard was involved in a legal dispute with his former son-in-law related to an alleged attempted transfer of £2.5 million from a bank account and the appointment of Lord Mendelsohn as a director of jointly owned companies.